91-soos born

 Stalke Out Of Space

-When Stalke Gallery began its operation in 1987, the idea was to create an alternative to existing galleries and art institutions in Denmark.
+When Stalke Galleri began its operation in 1987, the idea was to create an alternative to existing galleries and art institutions in Denmark.
 We wanted to convey national and modern international art, to create contact and knowledge across established boundaries.

 Stalke Gallery was recognized as a mediator of art, a concept, a method, an institution.
 Galleries have now reached a point where their institutionalization has developed to the extent that it undermines the process of mediation and the artistic expression itself.